octoblu/node-meshblu-socket.io/README.md

 ```

 ## Event: "ready"

+The `ready` event is emitted whenever the connection emits an `identity` and Meshblu accepts the credentials.

 * `response` Response of a successful authentication.
   * `uuid` UUID of the device the connection is authenticated as.